 That is it is also recommended that you always use reliable and special software to clean your windows registry.

-So if you everything winds up and if you are a computer professional then you should definitely go for this step as per to permanently remove the Bad Pool Header error from your operating system.
+So if everything winds up and if you are a computer professional then you should definitely go for this step to permanently remove the Bad Pool Header error from your operating system.

-All I can say that the problem you are facing on your system that the Bad Pool Header error is a very common and famous issue of the Windows operating system.
+All I can say is that the problem you are facing on your system is that the Bad Pool Header error is a very common and famous issue of the Windows operating system.